 Like most other contractual obligations, indemnification is only valuable if the indemnifying party stands behind its promise.
-If an indemnifying party is a significant credit risk, then the indemnified party should consider requiring the indemnifying party to obtain a minimum level of insurance coverage.
+If an indemnifying party is a significant credit risk, then the indemnified party should consider requiring the indemnifying party to obtain a minimum amount of representation and warranty insurance.
 Parties commonly use insurance contracts to: